katspaugh/3ds-life/README.md

 ## Goal
 The end goal is to be able to write a home-brew app or a game and run it on the console.

-We will be developing on the computer, building and sending the built binaries over Wi-Fi to the console.
+We will be developing on the computer, building and sending the built binaries over wi-fi to the console.

 ## Rooting